 Homeschool educators generally have several children, each at different levels and with multiple subjects.
 Because of the magnitude of the task they have undertaken, they need help becoming the best teachers for their children that they can be.

-Our students must learn to read and write well, and the importance of getting teacher training in this area cannot be stressed enough.
+Our students must learn to read and write well to thrive in all other areas of their education.
+The importance of getting teacher training in this area cannot be stressed enough.
 Both credentialed teachers as well as homeschool educators benefit greatly from these training classes.

 I’m a credentialed teacher, so why would I need a seminar?

 Classroom teachers come to SWR with valuable experience, but they also have preconceived notions about ways to teach it that are not necessarily in line with what the research is proving to be the most effective.
 SWR is vastly different from the reading and spelling programs you have been asked to teach in your classroom, even if those programs have a Spalding or Orton foundation.
 When a School Board has opted to bring SWR into the curricula, teachers must learn this new way of thinking, of understanding the phonics code, and of presenting it to her students.
 Unfortunately, we tend to gravitate to the comfort zone of what we already know.
 The SWR Seminars help the teacher experience the beauty and consistency of the language and help her establish the teaching methods, patterns, and lessons that will see her students thriving with the amazing program.